Bills ask for permission to interview Brandon Beane

 “Sean’s a head coach,” Pegula said, via Vic Carucci of the Buffalo News.
 “When we hire a new G.M., we’ll talk about, obviously, his obligations and duties, but Sean’s a head coach.
 The G.M.’s going to be the G.M.”

-That’s far from an ironclad dictate that Beane or anyone else would have control of the 53-man roster, though it’s also reasonable to suggest Beane and McDermott would work well together.
+That’s far from an ironclad dictate that the 40-year-old Beane or anyone else would have control of the 53-man roster, though it’s also reasonable to suggest Beane and McDermott would work well together.

 There’s also the matter that Beane is extremely well thought-of within the Panthers organization, and would likely be in position to follow 66-year-old G.M.
 Dave Gettleman.
 That would create an Eric DeCosta-like situation in Baltimore, where the sought-after personnel man has a deal in place to replace Ozzie Newsome when he retires.